Estimated reading time: 5 minutes

 More Intimate Learning Setting

 Everyone is familiar with the massive lecture halls found in traditional universities.
-With such large classes, it can be challenging to connect with your instructors and peers.
+It can be challenging to connect with your instructors and peers in such large classes.

 For students who benefit from direct feedback, smaller classes can be beneficial.
 Developing stronger relationships with their instructors can also give them more networking opportunities down the line.